AI Infrastructure Cost Management — Platform Operations

 Key Points for Golden Paths & Paved Roads

-- Golden paths make the right thing the easy thing — they are opinionated defaults, not enforced mandates
+- Golden paths make the right thing the easy thing.
+They are opinionated defaults, not enforced mandates.

 - Start with service templates (cookiecutters/scaffolds) that include CI/CD, observability, and security out of the box

-- Guardrails over gates — use policy-as-code to warn and nudge rather than hard-blocking developers
+- Guardrails over gates: use policy-as-code to warn and nudge rather than hard-blocking developers

-- Measure adoption rate organically — if less than 80% of new services use the golden path, improve the path rather than forcing compliance
+- Measure adoption rate organically.
+If less than 80% of new services use the golden path, improve the path rather than forcing compliance.

 - Version your golden paths and support migration tooling so existing services can upgrade to new standards